qiuyu-cao/ClinVar-BE-Analysis/Readme.md

 # ClinVar Variant Analysis for Base Editing

-> These scripts were developed for the analyses in my paper "Protein-Nucleic Acid Language Model-assisted Design of Precise and Compact Adenine Base Editor".
+> These scripts were developed for the analyses in our paper "Protein-Nucleic Acid Language Model-assisted Design of Precise and Compact Adenine Base Editor".

 ## Description